yypy22/gsoc_try/README.md

-Eng rlx file has 650 lines and for jpn I will set the goal to have like it
+Eng rlx file has 650 lines and for jpn I will set the goal to have it

 I will focus on rlx file more from now on.
 I need to find many samples to see ambiguous words.